Benedict-Ik/NZRegionWalksAPI/README.md

 Here is what we did in this branch:

+- First removed the [Authorize] attribute from controller level and placed them in individual action methods.
+- Enabled `Authentication` feature in Swagger UI.
 - To enable this, we have to modify the `AddSwaggerGen()` method in the `Program.cs` file.
 - Below is the modified method
 ```csharp